Principal Creative & Performing Arts – FAQ’s

 All dancers new to dance, or dancers moving up from our Small Fry program should plan on starting in a level I class.
 The program is designed for dancers to be in one level for 2-3 years.
 Except in cases where the staff recommends a change in placement, dancers should not expect or plan to move up in level every year.
 Reasons to move up would need to include focus, technique, and desire to dance.
 You cannot move up in level/style solely for scheduling purposes.

 What style of dance should we start in?

 Generally speaking you will want to start in ballet.
 Ballet is the foundation for many other forms of dance.
 Ballet promotes technique, strength, flexibility, teaches vocabulary, and general class etiquette.
 However not all styles require knowledge of ballet.
 Also, not all dancers enjoy ballet.
 If your dancers loves tap, hip hop, or jazz, and that’s where they want to live, that’s awesome!
-However if you want to improve your technique we will always recommend adding ballet to your class load.
-The only dancers required to take ballet at least one per week are our performance teams.
+However if you really want to improve your technique and improve as a dancer, we will always recommend adding ballet to your class load.
+Dancers on our performance jazz teams are required to take ballet.
+Hip Hop team dancers are excluded, but are required to take additional classes.